Dowlais: Notable buildings

-Little remains of the works that once sustained the community throughout the Victorian era until the 1930s, the two notable buildings that remain are the Engine House, now used a community centre and the stable block which is now social housing.
+Little remains of the works that once sustained the community throughout the Victorian era until the 1930s, the two notable buildings that remain are the Engine House, now used as a community centre and the stable block which is now social housing.

 Dowlais House, which has now been demolished, was once home to Sir John Josiah Guest and Lady Charlotte Guest, and it was at Dowlais House that Lady Guest translated the Mabinogion.
 The Guest Memorial Library (1863); commissioned by Lady Guest and designed by Charles Barry, still stands.

 St John's Church, a Grade II listed building, contains the tombs and burial places of several notable people, including Sir John Guest who had the church built in 1827.
 St John's closed in 1997 but has received several hundred thousand pounds of Welsh Government money to preserve it.

 In its heyday, Dowlais had numerous nonconformist chapels.
 Almost all have disappeared although the buildings of Bethania (Independent) and Hebron (Calvinistic Methodist) are now used by evangelical congregations.
 Others have been demolished including Bryn Seion and Gwernllwyn.